kalub92/claude-imessage/README.md

+> ⚠️ **Use this plugin at your own risk.** This is created for personal use, and running Claude Code with permissions off as a bot on a Mac connected to iMessage and the Internet exposes your computer to considerable security risks.
+The author is not responsible for your use of this, and you are assuming all liability by using it.

+---

 # Claude Code iMessage Assistant

 An iMessage assistant that monitors for messages and responds using the full power of Claude Code.

 ![Claude iMessage Demo](media/demo.jpg)

-## ⚠️ Important Disclaimer

-**Use this plugin at your own risk.** This is created for personal use, and running Claude Code with permissions off as a bot on a Mac connected to iMessage and the Internet exposes your computer to considerable security risks.
-The author is not responsible for your use of this, and you are assuming all liability by using it.

 ## What is this?